 What are Super Apps?

-Super apps are Android and iOS applications that function as platforms and seek to unify multiple mobile app services into one common interface, sometimes through an ecosystem of different providers whose components are all integrated into one seamless mobile experience.
+Super apps are Android and iOS applications that unify multiple mobile app services into one common interface, sometimes through an ecosystem of different providers whose components are all integrated into one seamless mobile experience.
 The New York Times characterized super apps as the “Swiss Army knife of apps”.
-Super apps offer a range of services such as social media, shopping, mobile payments and financial services, entertainment (streaming music or movies), rideshare, travel booking, and even healthcare in a single place.
+Super apps offer a range of services such as shopping, mobile payments and financial services, entertainment (streaming music or movies), rideshare, travel booking, and even healthcare, all from within the same app.

 Makers of super apps are in an all-out arms race, attempting to combine as many related services into a single app as possible.
 For example, in the Fintech space, PayPal’s super app will include loyalty points management and redemption, mobile payments, Buy Now, Pay Later (BNPL), as well as in-app shopping and deals.
 Insurtech players like Alan (not me) are also getting into the Super App game as well, as Telcos and content providers who offer super apps for all kinds of media, streaming and communication services in one app.

-Major brands consider super apps an extremely important piece of the puzzle to win over the hearts and minds (and wallets) of younger generations – like the digitally-native Gen-Z, who use super apps for a majority of their day-to-day needs.
+Major brands consider super apps an extremely important piece of the puzzle to win over the hearts and minds (and wallets) of younger generations – like the digitally-native Gen-Z, who use super apps for most of their day-to-day needs.
 Super apps are already very common in Asia, led by Grab, Gojek, Paytm, Wechat and AliPay.
 In LATAM, there’s Rappi, Mercado Libre, Magalu, and Baz – just to name a few.
 In EMEA, there’s Yandex and Lydia.
 In the U.S. many gig economy apps have jumped on the super app bandwagon – including rideshare apps (Uber/Lyft), delivery apps (Instacart/Doordash), travel apps (Expedia/Airbnb), and entertainment apps (Spotify/Netflix).
-Every one of these powerhouse brands aspires to become dominant super apps by combining a mix of related services into a single app.
-So yeah, super apps are kind of a big deal.
-I mean if Willy Wonka had a mobile app, he’d surely be a super app!
+Every one of these powerhouse brands aspires to become a dominant super app by combining a mix of services into a single app.
+So yeah, super apps are a big deal.
+I mean, if Willy Wonka had a mobile app, he’d surely be a super app!

 As a cybersecurity professional, this makes you cringe.
 This means that the exploitable attack surface inside a super app is much larger than a single-purpose app.
 In a single-purpose app, the developer (and the security professional) has full control over the workflows, APIs, network calls, read/write functions, etc. In a super app, more of these basic functions are left to 3rd parties and components that weren’t necessarily designed to work together.
-And that usually translates to a greater risk of leaking sensitive data, excessive exposure of APIs, security misconfiguration, all of which can cause real headaches in protecting users and revenues.
+And that usually translates to a greater risk at the interface points that all these components come together.
+One of the biggest risks is data leakage or theft, which can result from excessive exposure of data within APIs, security misconfigurations, or insecure storage of data inside the app, all of which can cause real headaches in protecting users and revenues.